sleepy-dachshund/lab/README.md

 some different types of portfolio optimization. simple MVO and Black-Litterman (both single-period) with derivations and explanations.

+__port_con__:

+some scripts focused on portfolio construction, detailing the risk contributions of a portfolio using factor models.

 __regression__:

 some notes on regressions and examples.